-11) How is the remuneration for the patentee determined?
+- 11) How is the remuneration for the patentee determined? - a.

-- a.
 Is the patentee always entitled to receive remuneration for the compulsory license?
-Please answer YES or NO, you may add a brief explanation.
-YES. - b.
+Please answer YES or NO, you may add a brief explanation. - b.
 How and when is the adequacy of the remuneration and the economic value of the compulsory license assessed?
-Please add a brief explanation.
-The remuneration is set when the license is given out by a Court.
-The starting point is that the patent holder is entitled to full compensation for the value of the license.
-There are no rules on how the value should be determined.
-It is also possible to reassess the adequacy of the remuneration if circumstances have changed. - c.
+Please add a brief explanation. - c.
 Does the patentee have the opportunity to participate in setting the remuneration level?
-Please answer YES or NO, you may add a brief explanation.
-YES d.
+Please answer YES or NO, you may add a brief explanation. - d.
 Is there a cap on the level of remuneration?
 Please answer YES or NO, you may add a brief explanation.
-NO.